 Our Board of Directors, in its sole discretion, may exempt, prospectively or retroactively, a person from each of the foregoing restrictions except those listed under (i)(A), (i)(C) and (ii) in the preceding paragraph.
 The person seeking an exemption must provide such representations, covenants and undertakings as our Board of Directors may deem appropriate to conclude that granting the exemption will not cause us to lose our qualification as a REIT.
 Our Board of Directors may also require a ruling from the Internal Revenue Service or an opinion of counsel in order to determine or ensure our qualification as a REIT in the context of granting such exemptions.
-Our Board of Directors has waived the 6.25% ownership limits and the restrictions listed under (i)(B) in the preceding paragraph for CIM Urban REIT, LLC, Urban Partners GP, LLC, CIM Service Provider, LLC, and persons owning a direct or indirect interest in CIM Urban REIT, LLC, Urban Partners GP, LLC, CIM Service Provider, LLC.
+Our Board of Directors has waived the 6.25% ownership limits and the restrictions listed under (i)(B) in the preceding paragraph for CIM Urban REIT, LLC, Urban Partners GP, LLC, CIM Service Provider, LLC, and persons owning a direct or indirect interest in CIM Urban REIT, LLC, Urban Partners GP, LLC, CIM Service Provider, LLC, and persons owning a direct or indirect interest in CIM Urban REIT, LLC, Urban Partners GP, LLC, CIM Service Provider, LLC, and persons owning a direct or indirect interest in CIM Urban REIT, LLC, Urban Partners GP, LLC, CIM Service Provider, LLC, urban Partners GP, LLC, CIM Service Provider, LLC, urban Partners GP, LLC, CIM Service Provider, LLC, urban REIT, LLC, Urban Partners GP, LLC, Urban Partn

 Any attempted transfer of shares of our stock which, if effective, would result in a violation of the foregoing restrictions will cause the number of shares of our stock causing the violation (rounded up to the nearest whole share) to be automatically transferred to a trust for the benefit of one or more charitable beneficiaries, and the proposed transferee will not acquire any rights in such stock.
 The automatic transfer will be deemed to be effective as of the close of business on the business day (as defined in our charter) prior to the date of the transfer.
 If, for any reason, the transfer to the trust does not occur or would not prevent a violation of the restrictions on ownership and transfer contained in our charter, our charter provides that the purported transfer will be treated as invalid from the outset and the intended transferee will not acquire any rights in such stock.
 Shares of stock held in the trust will be issued and outstanding shares.
 The proposed transferee will not benefit economically from ownership of any stock held in the trust, will have no rights to dividends and no rights to vote or other rights attributable to the shares of stock held in the trust.
-The trustee of the trust will have all voting rights and rights to dividends or other distributions with respect to shares held in the trust.
-These rights will be exercised for the exclusive benefit of the charitable beneficiary.
-Any dividend or other distribution paid prior to our discovery that shares of our stock have been transferred to the trust will be paid by the recipient to the trustee will be held in trust for the charitable beneficiary.
-Subject to Maryland law, the trustee will have the authority to rescind as void any vote cast by the proposed transferee prior to our discovery that the shares have been transferred to the trust and to recast the vote in accordance with the desires of the trustee acting for the benefit of the charitable beneficiary.
-However, if we have already taken irreversible corporate action, then the trust
+The trustee of the trust will have all voting rights and rights to dividends or other distributions paid prior to our discovery that shares of our stock have been transferred to the trust will be paid by the recipient to the trustee will be held in trust for the charitable beneficiary.
+Subject to Maryland law, the trustee will have the authority to rescind as void any vote cast by the proposed transfere prior to our discovery that the shares have been transferred to the trust and to recast the vote in accordance with the desires of the trustee will have the authority to rescind and rot the trustee will not have all voting rights.
+Subject to Maryland law, the trustee will have the authority to rescind as void any vote cast by the proposed transfere prior to our discovery that the shares have been transferred to the trust and to recast the